 Evergreen admitted no wrongdoing as part of the settlement.

 In January, Ellison filed suit against the dairy seeking $3 million in back wages and said the employers illegally housed an immigrant workforce in more than a half-a-dozen rental properties across Stearns County.
-According to documents filed in court, properties lacked heat or windows, exhibited mold on walls and ceilings.
+According to documents filed in court, properties lacked heat or windows, and had mold on walls and ceilings.

 The AG’s office alleged in court that farm employees threatened retaliation against workers — many of them immigrants from Oaxaca, Mexico — who spoke out.
 They also destroyed documents once evicted employees began speaking to community activists, who later reached out to state officials.